TUM-DSE/research-work-info/README.md

 ## Contact

-For any further questions/comments, please contact our [chair administration](https://dse.in.tum.de/contact/).
+For any further questions/comments, please get in touch with our [chair administration](https://dse.in.tum.de/contact/).